sergiughimp/InformationPresentationVisualisation/README.md

-# Coffee Sales Data Visualizations
+# Lab 1: Coffee Sales Data Visualizations

 ## Introduction
-This assignment explores a dataset of coffee sales to check Python setup and practice data visualization.
+This Lab 1 assignment explores a dataset of coffee sales (`coffee_sales.csv`) to check Python setup and practice data visualization.
 The dataset includes information about the time of sale, coffee type, payment method, amount spent, and other temporal details.
 The goal is to visualize patterns in sales, money spent, and trends over time using Python libraries such as Matplotlib and Seaborn.

 ## Visualizations

 ### Visualization 1: Total Money Spent per Coffee Type
-A vertical bar chart showing the total money spent for each coffee type.
+A vertical bar chart showing the total money spent for each coffee type from the `coffee_sales.csv` dataset.
 This helps identify the most popular and profitable products.

 ### Visualization 2: Total Money Spent by Time of Day
 A pie chart representing the proportion of total money spent across different times of the day (Morning, Afternoon, Evening, Night).
 This provides insight into peak sales periods.